- Reasons to Keep Records

 - Statute of Limitations

-Generally, we keep tax records for two basic reasons: (1) in case the IRS or a state agency decides to question the information reported on our tax returns, and (2) to keep track of the tax basis of our capital assets so that the tax liability can be minimized when we dispose of them.
+Generally, tax records are retained for two reasons: (1) in case the IRS or a state agency decides to question the information on your tax returns or (2) to keep track of the tax basis of your capital assets, so that you can minimize your tax liability when you dispose of those assets.

-If an exception does not apply to you, for federal purposes, most of your tax records that are more than three years old can probably be discarded; add a year or so to that if you live in a state with a longer statute.
+If none of the above exceptions applies to you, then for federal purposes, you can probably discard most of your tax records that are more than three years old; you will want to add a year to that time period if you live in a state with a longer statute.

-April 15, 2014.
-She will be able to dispose of most of the 2013 records safely after April 15, 2017.
-On the other hand, Don files his 2013 return on June 2, 2014.
-He needs to keep his records at least until June 2, 2017.
-In both cases, the taxpayers may opt to keep their records a year or two longer if their states have a statute of limitations longer than three years.
-Note: If a due date falls on a Saturday, Sunday or holiday, the due date becomes the next business day.
+April 15, 2016.
+She will be able to safely dispose of most of her 2015 records after April 15, 2019.
+On the other hand, Don filed his 2015 return on June 2, 2016.
+He needs to keep his records until at least June 2, 2019.
+In both cases, the taxpayers should keep their records for a year or two longer if their states have statutes of limitations longer than three years.
+Note: If a due date falls on a Saturday, Sunday, or holiday, the actual due date is the next business day.

-- Tangible property purchase and improvement records – Keep records of home, investment, rental property, or business property acquisitions AND related capital improvements for at least four years after the underlying property is sold.
+• Tangible property purchase and improvement records– Keep records of home, investment, rental-property, or business-property acquisitions;the related capital improvements;and the final settlement statements from the sale for at least four years after the underlying property is sold.

-What about the tax returns themselves?
-While disposing of the backup documents used to prepare the returns can usually be done after the statutory period has expired, you may want to consider keeping a copy of your tax returns (the 1040 and attached schedules/statements plus your state return) indefinitely.
-If you don’t have room to keep a copy of the paper returns, digitizing them is an option.
+What about the Tax Returns Themselves?Although the backup documents that you use to prepare your returns can usually be disposed of after the statutory period has expired, you may want to consider indefinitely keeping a copy of the tax returns themselves (the 1040,the attached schedules/statements,andthe state return).
+If you just don’t have room to keep copies of your paper returns, digitizing them is an option.

-If you have questions about whether or not to retain certain records, give this office a call first; it is better to check before discarding something that might be needed down the road.
+If you have questions about whether to retain certain records, give this office a call.Before discarding any records, it is a good idea to make surethat they will not be needed down the road.